tableau-mkt/components-boilerplate/README.md

 generated style guide displays each variation properly.
 * The "Style guide" field determines the section and nesting in which the component will be displayed in the generated style guide.
+* To prevent the code exmaple from rendering for a component, add a `Nocode: true` tag to the KSS comment.

 ## Adding/Editing Components